metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will reload the content of the files.

+<a id="nestedatt--spec--gce_sd_configs"></a>
+### Nested Schema for `spec.gce_sd_configs`

+Required:

+- `project` (String) The Google Cloud Project ID
+- `zone` (String) The zone of the scrape targets.
+If you need multiple zones use multiple GCESDConfigs.

+Optional:

+- `filter` (String) Filter can be used optionally to filter the instance list by other criteria Syntax of this filter is described in the filter query parameter section: https://cloud.google.com/compute/docs/reference/latest/instances/list
+- `port` (Number) The port to scrape metrics from.
+If using the public IP address, this must instead be specified in the relabeling rule.
+- `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.
+- `tag_separator` (String) The tag separator is used to separate the tags on concatenation

 <a id="nestedatt--spec--http_sd_configs"></a>
 ### Nested Schema for `spec.http_sd_configs`